CALCULATE YOUR SIP RETURNS

 Pitfalls of Cross Trading

 There are some inherent pitfalls when it comes to cross trading.
 The main reason they become problematic is due to a lack of proper reporting.
-When a trade does not get recorded through the exchange, either or both clients may not be able to buy or sell at the prevailing market price which is available to non-cross trade traders.
-As cross-trade orders are, by definition, never publicly listed, investors may not become aware as to whether a better price is available.
+When a trade does not get recorded through the exchange, either or both clients may not be able to buy or sell at the prevailing market price, which is available to non-cross trade traders.
+As cross-trade orders are, by definition, never publicly listed, investors may not become aware of whether a better price is available.

-Another reason cross trading is considered controversial is that they potentially undermine the trust in a market.
-Some cross trades are technically considered legal, even while other market participants are not given the change to interact in these orders.
+Another reason cross trading is considered controversial is that it potentially undermines the trust in a market.
+Some cross trades are technically considered legal, even while other market participants are not given the chance to interact in these orders.
 Market participants may have wanted to take part in some of these orders, but were not given the opportunity to since the trade occurred off of the publicly listed exchange, making the transaction somewhat unfair.

-A final concern is that multiple cross trades can be used to give the illusion substantial trading activity around security which can eventually influence its price.
+A final concern is that multiple cross trades can be used to give the illusion of substantial trading activity around a security, which can eventually influence its price.
 This is called ‘painting the tape’: a manipulative tactic to affect the market price of a certain security via illegitimate means.

 Conclusion